retheviper/SpringBootSample/README.md

 /miscs/SpringBootSample.postman_collection.json
 ```

 3. Test with Postman.

-(Some APIs needs JWT and it will be found at HTTP Response Header when successfully logged in)
+Note: Some APIs need JWT on HTTP Request Header(`X-AUTH-TOKEN`) and it will be found at HTTP Response Header when successfully logged in.